 We aim to fully check and refresh this post for each trekking high season (October to April).
 Things can change without notice though, so we recommend also visiting the links below for information while you’re planning and before you go:

-• Torres del Paine National Park is managed by the park agency CONAF.
+- The W Trek is in Torres del Paine National Park, which is managed by the park agency CONAF.
 Visit the official national park website for park reports, park entry information and more.

-• When you check-in at the park for your trek, you’ll receive an information guide with a map showing the park’s trails, services and accommodations.
+- When you arrive at Torres del Pine National Park and register for your trek, you’ll receive an information guide with a map showing the park’s trails, services and accommodations.
 The current brochure can be found here.

 What time of year is best for hiking the W?